opensearch-project/flow-framework/sample-templates/README.md

 The YAML templates include comments which give more insight into the template's usage.
 Use the corresponding `Content-Type` (`application/yaml` or `application/json`) when providing them as the body of a REST request.

+Note that several of the templates use both the single quote (`'`) and double quote (`"`) characters which may create issues if using the templates using `curl` on the command line with `--data`.
+Escaping the single quotes or reading the template from a file is needed to work around this.

 You will need to update the `credentials` field with appropriate API keys.

 To create a workflow and provision the resources: